Creating Interactive Time Series Charts With Plotly in R

 plotly_line_growth(dat, x_lab = "Date", y_lab = "Unit")

-It then creates a plotly object, adding each series with its appropriate colour while making sure series showing growth rates are set to invisible.
-This is because we then add buttons to the chart that selectively show and hide certain data series: A button “Q” that when toggled will show quarterly growth rates while hiding annual growth rates and level data.
-A button “Y” that does the same for annual growth rates and a button “L” that does the same for level data.
+It then creates a plotly object, adding each series with its appropriate color while ensuring that series showing growth rates are initially set to invisible.
+This allows us to add buttons to the chart that selectively show and hide certain data series: a “Q” button that, when toggled, will show quarterly growth rates while hiding annual growth rates and level data, a “Y” button that does the same for annual growth rates, and an “L” button that does the same for level data.

-Let's now look at the equivalent function for bar plots.
-This function is supposed to streamline plotting of data where several series add up to a total.
-Think GDP and expenditure components, or total exports split up by country of destination.
-To simulate this, let's add a “total” column to our sample data set.
+Now, let's explore the equivalent function for bar plots.
+This function simplifies plotting data where several series contribute to a total, such as GDP and its expenditure components, or total exports split by destination.
+To demonstrate this, let's add a “total” column to our sample data set.
 Note that the total must be the first column of the data set.

 dat$total <- rowSums(dat[, c("a", "b", "c")])